-- On 29 September, the JCQ confirmed that the awarding bodies have reviewed the summer 2022 arrangements for special consideration - In summer 2022, where a candidate was absent from an exam or assessment for an acceptable reason, they could receive a grade as long as they had completed at least one entire component of a qualification - This will now be adopted for all future exam series and will make it easier for both centres and awarding bodies to identify eligible candidates
+- On 29 September, the JCQ confirmed that the awarding bodies have reviewed the summer 2022 arrangements for special consideration.
+In summer 2022, where a candidate was absent from an exam or assessment for an acceptable reason, they could receive a grade as long as they had completed at least one entire component of a qualification - This has now be adopted for all future exam series.
+The minimum requirements for enhanced grading are that one whole component, which is a minimum of 15% of the total assessment, must have been completed - For vocational qualifications similar in nature to general qualifications, awarding bodies may, in certain circumstances, implement the minimum requirements for enhanced grading in cases of acceptable absence as outlined in section 4.3